-Whole30 Collard Wraps with chicken salad are a simple substitution for tortillas and sandwiches that are Paleo, Low Carb, and Gluten Free.
+Whole30 Easy Collard Wraps with chicken salad are a simple substitution for tortillas and sandwiches that are Paleo, Low Carb, and Gluten Free.
 Once they’re blanched they’re perfect for rolling, plus they’ve got a delicious flavor and great texture.
 You won’t even miss the bread!
-Fill them with a simple chicken salad for a great meal on the go!
+I like to fill them with a simple chicken salad for a great meal on the go!

 Collard Wraps & Easy Chicken Salad